-Shareholders have the opportunity to meet the Board at the Annual General Meeting.
-In addition to the formal business of the Annual General Meeting, the Board is available to answer any questions a shareholder may have.
+Shareholders have the opportunity to meet the Board and the Investment Managers at the Annual General Meeting and at any General Meetings held during the year.
+In addition to the formal business of the Annual General Meeting, the Board is available to answer any questions a shareholder may have for the Board and the Investment Managers on any matters relating to the operation and performance of the Company.
+The proxy figures for each meeting are announced at the meeting and are available on the Octopus website following the meeting.

-The Board is also happy to respond to any written queries made by shareholders during the course of the year and can be contacted at 20 Old Bailey, London, EC4M 7AN.
+The Board is also happy to respond to any written queries made by shareholders during the course of the year and can be contacted at 33 Holborn, London, ECIN 2HT.
 Alternatively, the team at Octopus will be pleased to answer any questions you may have and can be contacted on 0800 316 2295.